hrishin/ml-ops/README.md

 }
 ```

-### Running the intgration tests
+### Running the integration tests

-In order to run automated integration tests on trained model,
+To run automated integration tests on the trained model,
-please executethe following command on pretrained
+please execute the following command on the pretrained
-model from the previous steps
+model from the previous steps:

 ```bash
 make test